sleepymalc/pbb.wtf/content/posts/Notes/index.md

 tags: ["math", "notes", "LaTeX"]
 date: Updating
 path: "posts/Notes"
-excerpt: 📝 Notes for (mostly math) classes I took in University of Michigan.
+excerpt: 📝 Notes for (mostly math) classes I took at the University of Michigan.
 cover: "./preview.png"
 ---

 # Note

 These are lecture notes I took at the University of Michigan.
 If you're interested in the $\LaTeX$ code, have a look on [GitHub](https://github.com/sleepymalc/Notes).
-If you're interested in my setup, also have a look on this [GitHub repo](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape) or just [here](./VSCode-LaTeX-Inkscape).
+If you're interested in my setup, also have a look at this [GitHub repo](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape) or just [here](./VSCode-LaTeX-Inkscape).

 ## What's in here?